Xetera/HifumiOld/README.md

 * Send Messages - yeah...
 * Manage Messages - deleting spam and invites
 * Manage Roles - for adding the 'muted' role to users
-* Add Reactions - Alexa reacts to messages she hears with 👀 and 👋 when greeting new members
+* Add Reactions - Hifumi reacts to messages she hears with 👀 and 👋 when greeting new members
 * Ban Members - Banning users who post over 5 (later variable) invites, spammers and potentially people sitting in the mute queue
 * Change Nickname(?)
-Could implement a self-name change at some point but I'd ideally like to keep the Alexa theme
+Could implement a self-name change at some point but I'd ideally like to keep the Hifumi theme
 * Manage Nicknames(?)
 Potential automatic nicknaming of users with offensive names

 # TODO: